Here Are Tips from Our Alabama Car Accident Lawyers if You’re Being Sued

 In some cases, the person at fault is evident, however, some accidents require a more in-depth investigation to conclude who precipitated the collision.

 Evidence such as photographs, witness statements, disobeyed traffic laws, and property damage is vital to help determine who is at fault.
 One helpful tip you should keep in mind is to never admit fault.
 If you admit fault, and the other driver is partly liable for the car wreck, you may negate your chances of compensation or be obligated to pay out more than what the other driver deserves.

-If the investigation concludes that you’re the driver who operated negligently and prompted the collision, then the victim could potentially file a lawsuit and receive compensation.
+If the investigation concludes that you’re the driver who operated negligently and prompted the collision, then the person could potentially file a lawsuit and receive compensation.

-If the victim decides to sue, you need to speak with your insurance company immediately and supply them with a copy of the lawsuit.
-If your insurance company refuses to pay or takes their time to pay, it can cause the victim to sue.
+If they decide to sue, you need to speak with your insurance company immediately and supply them with a copy of the lawsuit.
+If your insurance company refuses to pay or takes their time to pay, it can cause them to sue.
 The insurance company will then have to defend the suit.
 If you’re faced with complications from your insurance company, contact an attorney.
 Legal matters are difficult without trusted legal advice, and time is a vital factor when a driver files a lawsuit to seek compensation.

-The statute of limitations is the amount of time an injured victim has to file a claim.
+The statute of limitations is the amount of time an injured person has to file a claim.
 If a claim is filed after the appointed time, the likelihood of them receiving compensation is slim to none.
-In the state of Alabama, an injured victim has exactly two years to file a lawsuit.
+In the state of Alabama, an injured person has exactly two years to file a lawsuit.

 Contact Determined and Trusted Legal Representation